emrgnt-cmplxty/fermi/docs/docs/2.develop/contracts/actions.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Smart contracts can perform specific `Actions` such as transferring Axion, or calling other contracts.
+Smart contracts can perform specific `Actions` such as transferring Fermi, or calling other contracts.

 An important property of `Actions` is that they can be batched together when acting on the same contract. **Batched actions** act as a unit: they execute in the same [receipt](../../1.concepts/basics/transactions/overview.md#receipt-receipt), and if **any fails**, then they **all get reverted**.